wjhopper/sds201_labs/_lectures/Intro to R and RStudio.md

 ---
-title: 'Lecture 1: Confidence Intervals'
+title: 'Lecture 1: Intro to R and RStudio'
 author: Will Hopper
 ---